gnss-sdr/geniuss-place/_sp-blocks/10-observables.md

   * $$ L_{r,i} (t_{r}) $$ is the integer component of the receiver's numerically controlled oscillator (NCO) phase.
   * $$ K_{r,i}  (t_{r}) $$ is the integer component of the term $$ \left( \frac{\rho_{r}^{(s)}(t_{r})}{\lambda_i} +\phi_{r,0,i} - \phi_{0,i}^{(s)} \right) $$.

-In order to generate useable phase measurements, the receiver phase observations must maintain a constant integer number of cycles offset from the true carrier phase.
+In order to generate usable phase measurements, the receiver phase observations must maintain a constant integer number of cycles offset from the true carrier phase.
 That is, if the range increases by one cycle (_i.e._, one wavelength), the integer component of the NCO, denoted as $$ L^{(i)} (t_{r}) $$, also increments by one cycle.

 ### Phase-range measurement